RubenBoone/ClipJudger/README.md

 ## 📄 Configuration
 - Put your Discord bot token into ```config.json```
 - When the bot is running use ```/setupverify``` and follow the steps

+# 📈 Future plans
+- More scaleable way to save and handle settings
+- More functionality